NATIONAL COMPANY, INC.

-National's mechanical engineers offered a solution that solved most of the negatives of plug-in coils and retained most of the advantages.
+The NC-100 Features - National's mechanical engineers offered a solution that solved most of the negatives of plug-in coils and retained most of the advantages.
 With the use of a movable cast aluminum coil box called a "catacomb," all of the coils would be mounted in individual shielded compartments with short contact pins mounted in molded insulators on top of the catacomb.
-A large band selector knob on the front panel of the receiver would turn a rack and pinion gear mechanism that would move the coil catacomb into place, thus engaging the proper coil set pins into short, fixed position, spring-contacts mounted under the tuning condenser in insulator blocks.
+A large band selector knob on the front panel of the receiver would turn a rack and pinion gear mechanism that would move the coil catacomb into place, thus engaging the proper coil set pins into short, fixed position, spring-contacts mounted under the tuning condenser in insulator blocks. $

 The mechanical action simulated plugging in a three coil set for each band with the ease of turning a knob while keeping all of the unused coils isolated and shielded.
 "Switching noise" was eliminated by routing the RF and IF amplifier screen voltage through the foremost pin split-contacts of the LO coil section.
 The split-contacts were not soldered together but rather had the screen voltage wires connected to each of the two halves of the contact and when the coil pin, which wasn't connected to anything inside the coil catacomb, engaged in the two halves the circuit is completed and the screen voltage was then routed to the RF and IF amplifiers.To keep the costs down by keeping the physical size of the catacomb relatively small only three sets of coils were used per tuning range.
 A single RF amplifier provided pre-selection and good reduction of images up to about 15mc.
 A separate Local Oscillator reduced the noise associated with the typical "inexpensive" Converter stage and a separated Mixer stage accounted for the three tuned circuits that were necessary in each coil set.
 Due to the nature of physically moving a metal box underneath the receiver's chassis the catacomb width dimension was limited by the chassis width and five tuning ranges were what could be fit into a metal box half the width of the chassis.

 A finely finished round metal rod that ran the full length of the chassis was mounted at the rear of the chassis to act as a rear bearing for the catacomb.
 The front of the coil catacomb had a "track" machined into it and the band change shaft, which also carried a pinion gear, protruded beyond the pinion gear and rode in this "track," thus supporting the front of the catacomb. >>>

 Another portion of the design involved the PW gear drive used on the NC-100 series.
 The famous HRO PW gear drive used a "precision worm" (PW) gear to drive a large split-gear with two ganged variable condensers flanking each side of the gearbox.
 The NC-100 series was only going to require a three-gang tuning condenser and this was going to be centrally located on the chassis running front to rear with the power supply of the receiver on the left and the receiver circuitry to the right.
 This required the gear box to drive the condenser from the rear of the box.
 As with the HRO, an elliptic hub was required to make the PW-D work but inside the NC-100 gear box were several changes.
 Gone was the large split-gear, replaced with dual driven gears, one of which was spring-loaded for anti-backlash, driving via reduction gearing a large condenser drive gear.
 This approach eliminated the spring loaded drive of the HRO gear box and replaced it with a much easier to operate gear box.
-When the NC-100A version was introduced, the elliptic hub had been replaced (along with the PW-D.)

 Since the NC-100 was intended for the SWL or intermediate-level ham, a different type of signal strength or tuning indicator was utilized.
 RCA had just released their "Magic Eye" in 1936 (everything RCA offered in 1936 had "magic" tied to it, "Magic Brain was their radio front-end, "Magic Voice" was a special sound chamber for their console radios, etc.) The "Magic Eye" was a cathode ray tuning indicator tube that glowed a mysterious green color and, as signals were tuned, the "eye" would open and close a "pie-shaped" shadow.
 Since the "Magic Eye" required a license from RCA to use in a design, not too many manufacturers incorporated it into their designs in 1936 (Zenith waited until 1938 and Philco never did use the tuning eye tube in any of their designs.)
 Since a cathode ray tuning indicator was part of the NC-100 design it was going to require strong and consistent AVC voltage.
 This required the incorporation of an Amplified AVC stage in the receiver.
 Since nearly all hams were running on CW in the thirties and their receivers were always operated with the BFO on and the AVC off, the use of an amplified AVC stage implies that National was designing the NC-100 more for voice reception of AM signals from Shortwave Broadcasters.
-Finally, there was the Push-Pull Audio output stage using a pair of 6F6 tubes driving a 10" Rola electro-dynamic speaker.
-Even an optional 12" electro-dynamic speaker was available.
-Again this great audio section implies the reception of voice and music, not the "dots and dashes" of International Morse.
-The NC-100 and the NC-100X were introduced in August 1936 and were available from dealers in September 1936, with the initial pricing at $105 and $127 respectively.
+IF is National's standard 456kc.
+12 tubes were used in the NC-100 circuit.

-As with many of National receivers, the
+Like several of the National receivers, the

 NC-100 had the potential for commercial use.
 When supplied as a